 Since you will be studying abroad, the majority of your expenses will go towards your tuition and other course-related expenses.
 No matter which field of study it is that you wish to master, most of your budget will be allotted to tuition.

-To make sure that this will not take a huge chunk out of your student money, why not apply for a scholarship, a grant or a similar program?
+To make sure that this will not take a huge chunk out of your student money, why not apply for scholarships for college students, grants or a similar program?
 These may not solve all your money woes, but if your tuition will be free, that’s already a huge load off your shoulders.

 Naturally, you need to have temporary quarters while studying abroad.
 During the application process, check if the school where you will be enrolling offers dorm rooms or student quarters.
 These are usually offered at a lower rate than the commercial accommodations available in the local area.